 Guided tours of La Garrotxa

-There even are multi-day guided tours of La Garrotxa that involve activities such as hiking, biking, exploring various villages and other parts of the Pyrenees and Costa Brava.
+There are even multi-day guided tours of La Garrotxa that involve activities such as hiking, biking, and exploring various villages and other parts of the Pyrenees and Costa Brava.

 When to visit La Garrotxa

-All in all, the time you visit La Garrotxa really depends on what you want to do there and what your interests are.
+All in all, the time you visit La Garrotxa really depends on what you want to do there and what interests you.
 If you like hiking, the best time to go is either spring or fall.
-I visited in mid October and the temperatures were mild and pleasant, but it rained a lot (there was a terrible stormy front in southern Europe!).
+I visited in mid-October, and the temperatures were mild and pleasant, but it rained a lot (there was a terrible stormy front in southern Europe!).

 TIP: No matter the season you intend to visit La Garrotxa, make sure to be prepared for the rain with rain gear and boots, as the chances of rain are high throughout the year.